 Part-time Call Center Agent

-This is a great opportunity for college students who are great at problem-solving, multitasking, and specifically those with great communication skills.
+This is a great online job for college students who are great at problem-solving, multitasking, and specifically those with great communication skills.
 If this sounds like you, then there are a number of opportunities in this field that can earn you some extra cash.
-Work as a telemarketing agent, a customer service agent, sales rep, appointment scheduler or even a reservationist.
+Work as a telemarketing agent, a customer service agent, sales rep, appointment scheduler, or even a reservationist.

 Online English tutor